exhu/pman19rs/README.rst

 So we have the following types of packages:
   - config-only (system)
-  - src
+  - src (configured and built with the main project)
-  - src-alien
+  - src-alien (built and installed into deps-bin before configuring the project)
-  - binary-only
+  - binary-only (unpacked to deps-bin before configuring the main project)

 Source packages can be native(src) and foreign(src-alien).
 Native are those that have a known